American Society of Naturalists: American Naturalist

 The scientific journal The American Naturalist is published on behalf of the society.

 Activities

 The Society holds an annual meeting, commonly called 'Evolution', jointly with the Society for the Study of Evolution and Society of Systematic Biologists, with a scientific program of symposia and contributed papers and posters.
 It also confers a number of awards for achievement in evolutionary biology and/or ecology, including the Conceptual Unification Award (originally named in honor of Sewall Wright) for senior researchers making "fundamental contributions ... to the conceptual unification of the biological sciences", the Distinguished Naturalist award for "significant contributions" from naturalists in mid-career (originally named for E. O. Wilson), the Early Career Investigators Award for promising scientists early in their careers (originally named for Jasper Loftus-Hills), among other awards.

 Organization and officers

-The current president and vice-president are Daniel I. Bolnick and Amy Angert respectively.
+The current president and vice-president are Rebecca Fuller and Renée Duckworth respectively.
 Past presidents and vice-presidents include: